 University of Illinois

-URBANA — The University of Illinois Sustainable Student Farm will hold an open house later this week.
+URBANA — The University of Illinois will hold a clean-energy education workshop Oct.
+13.

 CHAMPAIGN — Part of Gregory Drive near where new University of Illinois residence halls are being built will be closed for the next several weeks while curbs and gutters are installed.

 Gregory Drive just east of First Street will be closed for about 50 yards beginning Monday.

 That section of the street will have barricades up and is expected to be closed until Nov.
 23.

 URBANA — About three dozen protesters, including celebrity doctor/clown Patch Adams, marked the 10th anniversary of U.S. troops in Afghanistan by calling for the return of troops, and good medical and psychological help for returning veterans.

 The event on the University of Illinois Quadrangle had no visible counter-demonstration.

 Gov. Pat Quinn was in town to join UI officials to break ground for an electrical and computer engineering building on the UI campus in Urbana, IL.
 Friday, October 7, 2011.